spacetx/starfish/docs/source/installation/index.rst

 .. note::
     If using python 3.8, first install numpy using pip before installing starfish.

-To use napari for interactive image visualization via :code:`starfish.display()` you must also install napari:
+To use napari for interactive image visualization via :py:func:`.display` you must also install napari:

 .. code-block:: bash